EconometricInstitute/feb22012-programming-website/data/week4/6-ordered-objects.md

 "0123" - "20" - "9" - "app" - "apple" - "programming"

 But for new classes, things are usually not so clear.
-For instance, considering the following class:
+For instance, considering the following class that models a mobile phone subscription with a price per month and an data limit per month:
 ```java
 public class Subscription {
     private double price;